Leena Kumari 10 Min Read

 Safety Through Human Connection

 Humans regulate one another.
-Emotional safety is transmitted between nervous systems.
+Emotional Safety is transmitted between nervous systems through attachment.

 Attachment as a Biological Need